Making Decisions under Model Misspecification: Representation with given structured information

 Under this interpretation of the criterion (\ref{eq:rep-bis}), the special multiplier case of a singleton $Q=\left \{ q\right \} $ corresponds to a decision maker who, with no fear of misspecification, would adopt the expected utility criterion $\int u\left( f\right) dq$ to confront the risk inherent to $q$.
 In other words, a singleton $Q$ in (\ref{eq:rep-bis}) corresponds to an expected utility decision maker who fears misspecification.

-Summing up, in our analysis decision makers adopt the max-min criterion (\ref{eq:rep-GS}) if they either confront only model ambiguity (an information trait) or are averse to model ambiguity (a taste trait) with no fear of model misspecification.
+Summing up, in our analysis decision makers adopt the max-min criterion (\ref{eq:rep-GS}) if they either confront only model ambiguity (an information trait) or are averse to model ambiguity with no fear of model misspecification (a taste trait).